 More than 3,600 disabling electrical contact injuries occur in the workplace and more than 2,000 workers are sent to burn centers with electric burns every year in the U.S. Every day one person dies from electrical incidents.

-- Establishing training requirements for "qualifying" and "authorizing" persons who work on or near energized electrical circuits and components, and establishing "qualification" requirements for UCB-hired electrical contractors.
+Establishing training requirements for qualifying and authorizing persons who work on or near energized electrical circuits and components, and establishing qualification requirements for UC Berkeley-hired electrical contractors.

-- Establishing a formal process for controlling energized electrical work through an assessment and documented "energized work" or "Hot Work Permit" approval process.
+Establishing a formal process for controlling energized electrical work through an assessment and documented Energized Work Permit approval process for Energized Work Permit Program.